vnurkov/digital-cv/README.md

 ### (2017–2018) Freelance web development, Self-employed, Aarhus, Denmark

-As a freelancer I have been working with popular web technologies, such as RESTful APIs and MVC architectures.
-My primary choice of technologies was Python/Flask & Jinja2 tmplating.
-Tasks icluded:
+As a freelancer I have been working with popular web technologies, such as REST APIs and Source control (Git).
+My primary choice of technologies was Python/Flask & Jinja2 templating.
+Experience gained in:

+- Source control: `git add . ; git commit -m "MESSAGE"; git push -u origin <branch>`
 - Working with databases (MySQL);
 - Working with Python on the `import flask` framework;
 - Working with `import requests` python module;